alexeev-engineer/SQLRMT/README.md

  - [x] Secure and protected connection
  - [ ] Extensions support
  - [ ] SQL Query Validation

+## Schemes of work
+A secure TLS connection is created between clients and the server with asynchronous traffic encryption using the Diffie-Hellman algorithm.
+The advantage of this algorithm is that even if an attacker obtains the private keys, he will only be able to read past messages.
+This is called _forward secrecy_.

+SQLRMT uses ssl, socket and asyncio to create an asynchronous secure connection.

 ## Copyright
 SQLRMT - blazing fast tool for work with remote databases.